LoveSteak/Steak/README.md

 You must inherit `Handlers` class when you are implementing your own handler.

 You just need to overwrite `generate_event` function to implement your own communication functions in standard Python code.
-Steak will start a new thread to call this function.
+Steak will start a new thread to call this function continuously.
 Importantly, this function should return only when an external event happened.
 If you have one or more parameters that you need to return to callback function, you can just use it as the return value of `generate_event` function.
 When you return, Steak will call `on_{your handler name}` function in every project if exists automatically.

 Moreover, you can also use Steak server as the source of your message.
 You need to use code below to register a path in Steak server.
 When there is a request in this path, Steak server will call callback function you give and pass you a Request object in Flask.